 provide a clear view of the highest-risk vendors, with actionable guidance on how to mitigate gaps.
 With real-time threat intelligence and active scanning, you will feel secure in the knowledge that you have strong security practices in place to manage your third- (and fourth!) party risks.

 Centraleyes will literally transform the way you work with your supply chain saving you immeasurable time, money and resources.

 Join countless satisfied customers who are effortlessly managing hundreds of vendors as we speak.

-See the platform’s vendor risk management in action
+See the platform’s third party risk management in action

-Automation is key for proper VRM.
-Using vendor risk management tools that automate most of the manual processes including sending questionnaires, collecting responses, and generating reports, greatly reduces time and effort.
+Automation is key for proper TPRM.
+Using third party risk management tools that automate most of the manual processes including sending questionnaires, collecting responses, and generating reports, greatly reduces time and effort.

 It’s not just the job of the security team to handle vendor risk.
 Stakeholders (top management, legal and financial teams, etc.) should be somewhat involved in the process, mainly to ensure that vendor risk management is aligned with the company’s overall risk strategy and goals.

 Every single third party needs to be managed.
 This includes the small suppliers all the way up to the vendors that access sensitive information.
 Cloud service providers need to be considered as well as temporary staff.

 Another aspect of vendor risk management is pre- and post-contractual assessments.
 A pre-contractual assessment is performed before contracting with a vendor, and a post-contractual assessment is conducted following a contract signing to ensure that the provider is meeting the organization’s requirements.